Tasmania: Japara Home restrictions

 Are Home Tours permitted?

-- Yes, with two (2) people from outside the Home and one (1) person from the Home.
+- Yes, with any reasonable number of people from outside the Home.